The Cuban Sandwich: A History in Layers

 Scheduled For Release Sept.
 2, 2022 By University Press Of Florida

 Meet The Authors

 Andrew T. Huse

 Andrew Huse works as a librarian who specializes in archives at the University of South Florida Tampa Library's Special Collections.
 He writes, speaks and cooks about history when he can.
 His past work includes the centennial history of the Columbia restaurant (2009) and his latest book is called "From Saloons to Steakhouses: A History of Tampa."
 (2020) With Noel Smith and Wenceslau Galvez, Huse also co-authored "Tampa: Impressions of an Emigrant," an annotated translation of a rare book from 1896.
 (2020) All of his books are published through the University Press of Florida.

-Jeff Houck is a marketing and public relations manager for the Columbia Restaurant Group in Tampa.
+Jeff Houck is vice president of marketing for the Columbia Restaurant Group in Tampa.
 He spent 25 years in newspaper and multimedia journalism, most recently as a features editor, food writer and podcaster at the Tampa Tribune.
 He has written for Thrillist, FoxSports.com, The Palm Beach Post, The Miami Herald and The Anchorage Times.

 Dr. Bárbara C. Cruz

 Dr. Bárbara C. Cruz is Professor of Social Science Education at the University of South Florida.
 She has been a faculty member at USF since 1991, teaching undergraduate and graduate courses, conducting research on global and multicultural issues, and providing professional service to a number of educational organizations and initiatives.